markz002/Case_Study_1/README.md

-# Replication of¡°Relative Effectiveness of Social Media, Dating Apps, and Information Search Sites in Promoting HIV Self-testing¡±
+# Replication of "Relative Effectiveness of Social Media, Dating Apps, and Information Search Sites in Promoting HIV Self-testing"

 ## 1. Study Overview